-QinetiQ Group plc (QinetiQ or the Group) today issues a trading update covering its first quarter of trading and announces the acquisition of Naimuri Limited.
+QinetiQ Group plc today issues a trading update covering its first quarter of trading and announces the acquisition of Naimuri Limited.

-We are building on our commitment to lead and modernise UK test and evaluation:
+We are delivering on our commitment to lead and modernise UK test and evaluation:

-We are also advancing both our commercial and technical innovation to meet our customers’ needs:
+We are increasing our focus on delivering mission-led innovation to meet our customers' needs:

 For further information please contact: